oracle/node-oracledb/doc/api.md

 its own cache of statements with a default size of 30.
 Statement caching lets cursors be used without re-parsing the statement.
-Statement caching also reduces meta data transfer costs between the driver and the database.
+Statement caching also reduces meta data transfer costs between the node-oracledb and the database.
 Performance and scalability are improved.

 In general, set the statement cache to the size of the working set of statements being executed by the application.